ebergstedt/CruDapper/README.md

 * Cache reflection for performance
 * User can specify more Dapper specific parameters such as transactions and timeouts
-* Method to map dynamic query result to Dictionary<string, object> or object[] if desired
+* New methods to map dynamic query result to Dictionary<string, object> and object[]
 * Pagination / Skip
 * Lazy loading if desired
 * Get single item by composite primary key